sergialca/taptime/README.md

 # Taptime

-Taptime is a website for booking rooms, in a specific interval of time, in a choosen day.
+Taptime is a website for booking time slots on a selected day.

-This repo is for show almost all the code of taptime project.
+This repo is for showing almost all the code of taptime project.

-The stack of this website is a front made with react (create-react-app) and in the backend it has two servers, a Parse server with mongoDB and a node.js server.
+The stack of this website is a front made with react (create-react-app) and in the backend it has two servers, a Parse server with mongoDB and a node.js server for mailing tasks.